adobe/spectrum-web-components/packages/split-view/README.md

 ## Accessibility

 By default, the "separator" element within an `<sp-split-view>` is given the label "Resize the panels".
-A label is requires to surface the interaction correctly to screen readers.
+A label is required to surface the interaction correctly to screen readers.
 You can customize or internationalize this with the `label` attribute.